 Lesson 3 – Presenting (drawing) a handgun from concealment

 Lesson 5 – The difference between cover and concealment

 Lesson 7 – Immediate action drills for clearing malfunctions

 Lesson 8 – Levels of mental situational awareness

 Lesson 9 – Developing the proper defensive mindset when using a pistol for personal protection

 Lesson 10 – Discussion of the psychological and physiological changes that may occur during an attack

 Lesson 11 – Live-fire shooting drills (targets at varying distances)

-We can schedule a private class for groups of 5 or more!
+Private class can be arranged for groups of 5 or more.